TroyRobinson/NEProto/README.md

 - Persists chat messages to localStorage
 - Collapsible container with reopen button; clear controls for chat and active metrics
 - Appends an Approach chip on assistant messages at the bottom-right of each message row; dropdown to re-run from the last user message with Auto/Fast/Smart
+ - Follow-up ideas: after each assistant reply (unless the reply is a question), shows two compact, vertically stacked indigo buttons with next-step ideas — one to "Add data for …?" (avoids active/mentioned metrics) and one curiosity question from the user’s perspective.
+Clicking runs the relevant action; typing clears them.

 ### components/MetricContext.tsx
 - React context tracking active ZCTA metrics and geometries